|

 These melt-in-your-mouth homemade biscuits are perfect served alongside scrambled eggs, bacon, sausage links, fried chicken, and fresh fruit salad.
 They are also pretty awesome with strawberry jam or simply by themself.

 These amazing biscuits are easier to make than typical buttermilk biscuits because you don’t have to grate or chop cold butter and work it into the biscuit dough.
 And you don’t need a rolling pin or biscuit cutter!
-Let’s take a look at how easy it is to make these biscuits.
+Let’s look at how easy it is to make these biscuits.

 Butter Swim Biscuits Ingredients